-To watch the entire program on You Tube, Click Watch the Program.
+To view the entire program on You Tube, click this link: Measure 110 continued.